AWARD PROGRAM OVERVIEW

 Judson Beaumont Emerging Artist – the Judson Beaumont Emerging Artist designation was established in 2021.
 Named in honour of the late Judson Beaumont (1959- 2020), this recognition aims to embody Judson’s enthusiasm, kindness and generosity, exemplify the meaning of excellence and inspire other applied artists and designers.

 AAD recipients receive a prize of $2,500 each and are featured in a Recognition film produced by BC Achievement.
-In addition, they receive a medallion and pin designed by renowned First Nations artist Robert Davidson, CM, OBC, and a commemorative framed certificate and letter from the Premier recognizing their achievements.
+In addition, they receive a medallion and pin designed by renowned First Nations artist Robert Davidson, OC, OBC, and a commemorative framed certificate and letter from the Premier recognizing their achievements.

 An art exhibition and presentation ceremony will be held to showcase the awardees’ accomplishments.